Algaculture: Biofilm PBRs

+Plastic bag PBRs

+V-shaped plastic bags are commonly used in closed systems of algae cultivation for several reasons.
+These bags are made from high-density polyethylene (HDPE) and are designed to hold algae cultures in a closed environment, providing an ideal environment for algae growth.
+V-shaped plastic bags are effective for growing a variety of algae species, including Chlorella, Spirulina, and Nannochloropsis.
+The growth rate and biomass yield of Chlorella vulgaris in V-shaped plastic bags was found to be higher than any other shaped plastic bags.
+Different designs of plastic bags based PBR is developed from sealing the plastic bags at different places that generated, flat bottom hanging plastic bags, V-shaped hanging plastic bags, horizontally laying plastic bags that serves kind of flat PBR system, etc. Many plastic bag-based designs are proposed but few are utilized on commercial scale due to their productivities.
+Operation of plastic bags is tedious as they need to be replaced after every use to maintain the sterility, which is a laborious task for large scale facility.

 Harvesting

 Algae can be harvested using microscreens, by centrifugation, by flocculation and by froth flotation.

 Interrupting the carbon dioxide supply can cause algae to flocculate on its own, which is called "autoflocculation".

 "Chitosan", a commercial flocculant, more commonly used for water purification, is far more expensive.
 The powdered shells of crustaceans are processed to acquire chitin, a polysaccharide found in the shells, from which chitosan is derived via deacetylation.
 Water that is more brackish, or saline requires larger amounts of flocculant.
 Flocculation is often too expensive for large operations.

-Alum and ferric chloride are other chemical flocculants.
+Alum and ferric chloride are used as chemical flocculants.

 In froth flotation, the cultivator aerates the water into a froth, and then skims the algae from the top.

 Ultrasound and other harvesting methods are currently under development.